vtuber-plan/langport/README.md

 pip install langport[ggml]
 ```

-If you wanna use GPU:
+If you want to use GPU:
 ```bash
 CT_CUBLAS=1 pip install langport[ggml]
 ```